-In May and June 2019 I lived in Rome for six weeks in a comfortable apartment in Via Ripetta, on the corner of Piazza del Popolo.
+In May and June 2019 I lived in Rome for six weeks in an apartment in Via Ripetta, on the corner of Piazza del Popolo.

 May 27, 2019